MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-tool.md

 1. Hover over different parts of the rendered demo webpage.
 Each element in the webpage now has a multicolor overlay over its entire area, to show any nested regions that the element contains.

 1. For example, hover over the left margin of the **Cats** section.
-DevTools highlights several rectangular portions of the **Cats** section with different colors, making the layout nesting visible.
+DevTools highlights several rectangular portions of the **Cats** section with different colors, showing the visual outcome of the CSS flexbox definitions.

 ## Using the Inspect tool to hover over the webpage to highlight the DOM and CSS